hail-is/hail/docs/HailExpressionLanguage.md

      - sqrt(x) -- the square root of `x`

  - String operations:
+     - 'regular expression pattern' ~ targetstring: Matches given `regular expression pattern` to `targetstring` and returns boolean.
      - apply: `str[index]` -- returns the character at `index`
      - length: `str.length` -- returns the length of the string
      - concatenate: `str1 + str2` -- returns the two strings joined start-to-end
      - split: `str.split(delimiter)` -- returns an array of strings, split on the given regular expression `delimiter`.
 If you need to    split on special characters, escape them with double backslash (\\\\).
 See Regular expression syntax: https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html

  - String conversions:
     - toInt: `str.toInt`